Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 You can put the following JSON and docker-compose.yml

-You migth have to set permissions to the docker-compose and tree.json configuration
+You might have to set permissions to write to the docker-compose and tree.json configuration files

 ```bash
   sudo chmod 777 tree.json docker-compose.yml
 ```

+Modify the two files :

+**tree.json**
 ```json
 {
     "machine": "lab_paul",